shanhashaikh/data_analyst_shanha/README.md

 • Transform the dataset into a queryable and visualization-ready format for use in advanced analytics.
 • Converted the cleaned dataset into Parquet format for optimized querying and analysis.
 • Created new attributes for safety and usage analysis.
+• Check for the completeness, uniqueness and the freshness of the data and ensure it passes all the quality checks to ensure the integrity of the dataset.

 Data Governance Pipeline _ Data quality & control implemented
 ![image](https://github.com/user-attachments/assets/08eae09c-b821-4d51-80b6-f945d2ecba13)